qxf2/newsletter_automation/README.md

     `export MYSQL_USERNAME="Your MYSQL username"`<br>
     `export MYSQL_PASSWORD="Your MYSQL password"`<br>
     `export API_KEY="API KEY OF YOUR CHOICE"`<br>
-    *NOTE:* For Qxf2 employees, please ask a colleague to share the right vault with you for these values
+    *NOTE:* For Qxf2 employees, please ask a colleague to share the right vault with you for these values.

   5. Run <br>
     `cd newsletter_automation`<br>